 This Invitation to Tender seeks tenders from qualified organisations for the provision of aviation services to support control of bushfires across Australia.
-Successful tenderers will be experienced, highly motivated, highly capable providers who will enter into contracts to provide specialised Aircraft Services for three years commencing in 2013 (for the 2013-14 fire season) with two years of optional extensions.
-Tenders are invited for specific classes of fixed wing and rotary wing aircraft Services.
+Successful tenderers will be experienced, highly motivated, highly capable providers who will enter into contracts to provide specialised Aircraft Services for three years commencing in 2014 (for the 2014-15 fire season) plus two years of optional extensions.
+Tenders are invited for specific classes of fixed wing aircraft Services.